yext/edward/docs_src/content/projectconfig.md

 }
 ```

-In this case, once the text "Finished startup" appears in the console lot, Edward will deem the service to have started successfully.
+In this case, once the text "Finished startup" appears in the console log, Edward will deem the service to have started successfully.

 Alternatively, you can specify a set of ports: